-- has a valid South African ID, a valid asylum seeker permit or valid refugee ID, - is 18 to 29 years old on the last day of the calendar month, or is 30 to 65 years old on the last day of the calendar month (April 2020 July 2020), or is any age and renders services mainly (more than 50%) within a special economic zone (SEZ) to an employer that carries on trade within a SEZ who is a qualifying company as contemplated in the Income Tax Act under the SEZ regime, or if the employee is employed by an employer that operated in an industry designated by the Minister of Finance, - was employed by the employer or associated institution on or after 1 October 2013, - is not a connected person in relation to the employer, - is not a domestic worker,
+- has a valid South African ID, a valid asylum seeker permit or valid refugee ID, - is 18 to 29 years old on the last day of the calendar month and was employed before, on or after 1 October 2013 by the employer or associated person, is 30 to 65 years old on the last day of the calendar month and was employed before, on or after 1 October 2013 by the employer or associated person, is any age and renders services mainly (more than 50%) within a special economic zone (SEZ) to an employer that carries on trade within a SEZ who is a qualifying company as contemplated in the Income Tax Act under the SEZ regime and was employed before, on or after 1 October 2013 or if the employee is employed by an employer that operated in an industry designated by the Minister of Finance and was employed before, on or after 1 October 2013 by the employer or associated person,

-- earns at least the minimum wage (the higher of the minimum wage as specified by a wage regulating measure or the National Minimum Wage Act), and - earns monthly remuneration of less than R6 500.
+- is not a connected person in relation to the employer, - is not a domestic worker, - earns at least the minimum wage (from 1 May 2020 to 31 July 2020, it may not be less than the minimum wage as specified by a wage regulating measure or the National Minimum Wage Act), and - earns monthly remuneration of less than R6 500.
 Please note that this is remuneration as defined in paragraph 1 of the Fourth Schedule to the Income Tax Act.
 For April 2020, remuneration should have been grossed-up to 160 hours if the employee was employed and remunerated for less than 160 hours.
 Effective May 2020 until July 2020, no remuneration grossup calculation should be done, irrespective of the employed and remunerated hours value.
 Therefore, the actual remuneration value for the month should be used to determine if the remuneration is less than R6 500.